srishti-sudesh-7/cryptonite-taskphase/PracticingPiping/practicing piping.md

 ## Writing to Multiple Programs

 process substitution is a method used to transfer the output of one command to the input of multiple other commands.
 it basically treats the output of any command as a file, which is given a file name aka a named pipe.
+the >() operator signified proces substitution ie anything inside it is treated like a file.

 I used https://sysxplore.com/process-substitution-in-bash/ to understand this concept better.